 On Friends: He sat next to Rachel in the very last episode and got increasingly agitated about the left phalange.
 Who wouldn’t?

-Since Friends: A familiar face on the small screen, Rash has really come into his own since he landed the role as the fancy-dress obsessed Dean in kooky comedy Community.
+Since Friends: A familiar face on the small screen, Rash really came into his own after he landed the role as the fancy-dress obsessed Dean in Community.
 He also has achieved success behind the camera, taking home the Academy Award for Best Adapted Screenplay for The Descendants.